stallev/manipulator/Readme.md

 - `assets/`: Holds all asset files such as fonts, images, JavaScript, and SCSS.
 - `templates/`: Includes Nunjucks templates for HTML generation.
+  - `pages_components/`: Contains individual Nunjucks template files for each page component (e.g., services section, service card, client review card).
+Components should be imported into main templates from this directory.
 - `index.html`: The main HTML file.
 - `build/`: The output directory where production-ready files are generated.
 - `gulpfile.js`: Defines Gulp tasks for automating development workflows.